hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 2) the Daml validator app and
 3) the Daml wallet app

-Additionally, you'll also need access to one of the following four `Digital Asset VPNs <https://digitalasset.atlassian.net/wiki/spaces/DEVSECOPS/pages/1076822828/VPN+IP+Whitelist+for+Digital+Asset>`_:
+Additionally, you'll also need to enable the GCP DA Canton DevNet VPN.
+If you can view this documentation, you already enabled the VPN successfully.

-* GCP Virginia Full Tunnel
-* GCP Frankfurt Full Tunnel
-* GCP Sydney Full Tunnel
-* GCP DA Canton DevNet

-If you do not have access to one of these supported VPN's, you will need to make a request to Digital Asset through your contact to have this access granted.

-Please activate the VPN now.

 ..
 To run a participant node, please `download and install Canton version 2.3.2 <https://docs.daml.com/canton/usermanual/downloading.html>`_.